3,280,000 unemployment claims (source).

 - Immediate, see clicks in under an hour usually

-- Performance based, you only pay when a user clicks to your website
+- Performance-based, you only pay when a user clicks on your website

 - High buy intent, the visitor is actively shopping and ready to buy

 - Highly targeted, only bid on keywords and audiences relevant to your business

 A successful Google Ads program starts with building a great keyword list.
 Some ideas for building your list of keywords would include: